ayaankhan98/forms.js/README.md

 # forms.js
-A simple light weighted javascript library built on top of bootstrap to dynamically generate responsive forms using json objects
+A simple light weighted javascript library built on top of bootstrap to dynamically generate responsive forms using json objects.

+The purpose of writing this code is to handle the situations in which different types of large forms of variable input fields are returned by the server in the form a JSON object, in such cases this will become helpful to dynamically generate forms and take user input for further processing.

 # Status
 This is a very basic version of what i am trying to do, currently working on this to make it more robust and useful.